For Prospective Students

-Recruitment and application-reading territories: California (Orange County, Long Beach, South Bay, Inland Empire, San Gabriel Valley, San Diego County), Colorado, Kansas, Nebraska, Nevada, & Utah
+Recruitment and application-reading territories: California (Orange County, Long Beach, South Bay, Inland Empire, San Gabriel Valley, San Diego County), Colorado, Kansas, Missouri, Nevada, & Utah

 Born and raised in California wine country, Kati is a Reed graduate who still keeps her golden thesis laurels on victorious display.
 After majoring in literature-theatre at Reed, she attended Northwestern University, where she completed an MA in theatre, taught many undergraduate courses, served as a dorm mentor, and worked as a dramaturg in a variety of Chicago theatres.
 Kati is overjoyed to be in the Pacific Northwest serving her beloved alma mater.
 Like many of her fellow Reedies, Kati is a compulsive knowledge-seeker; topics upon which she will expound include the history of medicine and anatomical illustration, interactive theatre, Portland's unparalleled karaoke scene, her two cats, and what a "dramaturg" is.

-Recruitment and application-reading territories: Alaska, Arizona, Northern California (East Bay, San Francisco, North Bay), Idaho, Iowa, Montana, New Mexico, North Dakota, South Dakota, & Wyoming
+Recruitment and application-reading territories: Alaska, Arizona, Northern California (East Bay, San Francisco, North Bay), Idaho, Iowa, Montana, Nebraska, New Mexico, North Dakota, South Dakota, & Wyoming

 Huy was born in Ho Chi Minh City, Vietnam, but grew up in Malden, Massachusetts.
 He attended Boston College, graduating with a BA in history and philosophy.
 In college, he was a recipient of the Gates Millenium Scholarship, and later served as a Student Ambassador for this program.
 After college, Huy served as a member of City Year Boston—part of AmeriCorps—working with elementary school students at a charter school in Boston.
 He later received an MA in international relations from the American University in Washington, DC.
 Although Huy doesn’t have a poetic bone in his body, he loves to read stirring prose and majestic verse—especially epic poetry, Shakespeare’s plays, British oratory, and Edward Gibbon’s history.

-Recruitment and application-reading territories: Ohio, Pennsylvania, & Washington / Africa & the Middle East
+Recruitment and application-reading territories: Ohio, Pennsylvania, & Washington / Transfer Students

 - Katie Chase